perillamint/emacs-open-color-theme/README.md

 ### all versions

-To switch between the light and dark variations of Solarized, set the frame’s `background-mode`.
+To switch between the light and dark variations of Open Color, set the frame’s `background-mode`.
 This can be accomplished globally using `M-x customize-variable frame-background-mode` or on a per-frame basis with `(set-frame-parameter nil 'background-mode 'light)` (or `'dark`).
 If you're in a terminal, you must also set the terminal parameter with `(set-terminal-parameter nil 'background-mode 'light)` (or `'dark`).
 Remember to call `enable-theme` after changing the background mode to update the state of the theme.

 This allows you to have a mix of light and dark frames.
 I tend to use light frames in the GUI and dark frames in my terminal, so I use the following code: